miladslmz68/v2ray-box/README.md

 # v2ray-box
 This software transforms a Raspberry Pi 3B+ into a V2Ray router, providing unrestricted internet via Wi-Fi by using an Ethernet connection for internet input.
 It allows devices to connect to the Wi-Fi and access the internet without the need for proxy settings on the clients.

+This repository does not include any source code.
+All configurations and setup files are provided as downloadable packages in the [**Releases**](https://github.com/username/v2ray-box/releases) section.

 ## Features
 1. **Easy-to-configure V2Ray proxy management.**
 2. **Load balancing between proxies.**